dodwmd/dayinreview/.github/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability, please report it by emailing security@workmates.com or by opening an issue with the label `security`.
+If you discover a security vulnerability, please report it by emailing security@cloudops.holdings or by opening an issue with the label `security`.
 We will respond as soon as possible to address the issue.

 ## Supported Versions